811 Before You Dig!

 Type of equipment to be used

+Notify 811 by phone or complete an online request two full business days before you want to dig.
 When you have provided all information, you will get a ticket number.
 If you provide a valid email, we'll send you a copy.
 Review all information to make sure it's accurate and keep it for your records.

-Step 4: Make sure all utilities have responded by checking the Positive Response System
+Make sure all utilities have responded by checking the Positive Response System

 NOTE: Most cities, counties and utility companies do not locate private utilities.
 These include water and sewer lines from the meter to the house and lines running from the home to an outside building.

-Step 5: Where can I dig?
+Where can I dig?

 Life saving marks